-LiHong Tong1,2\, Li Fu, Haibing Ding
+Lihong Tong\, Li Fu, Haibing Ding

-State key laboratory of performance monitoring and guarantee of rail transportation infrastructure, Nanchang, Jiangxi 330013, China Institute of Geotechnical Engineering, School of Civil Engineering and Architecture, East China Jiaotong University, Nanchang, Jiangxi 330013, China
+State key laboratory of performance monitoring and guarantee of rail transportation infrastructure, Nanchang, Jiangxi 330013, China Institute of Geotechnical Engineering, School of Civil Engineering and Architecture, East China Jiaotong University, Nanchang,

+Jiangxi 330013, China

-E-mail: Ben.Zhang@gcu.ac.uk
+E-mail: lhtong@ecjtu.edu.cn

-Received: 17 September 2022; Revised: 13 October 2022; Accepted: 21 October 2022
+Received: 11 August 2022; Revised: 14 October 2022; Accepted: 17 October 2022

 Abstract: Slow earthquakes have been frequently detected in the neighboring regions of seismogenic zones.
 However, the physics underlying the connection of slow earthquakes to strong earthquakes remains one of the least understood aspects in seismic research today.
 By observing the strain time evolution of granular materials in laboratory experiments, we report that the fluidity parameter, which represents a time dependent rate for strain evolution, can be rejuvenated under progressively increasing dynamic loading and this physical quantity finally reaches a critical threshold state, and beyond that catastrophic and uncontained dynamic strain response begins.
-Moreover, memory effect and anti-fluidization effect in granular materials are also observed, and these effects underlay the long-term slip events preceded some strong earthquakes, including 2011 Mw 9.1 Tohoku earthquake and 2014 Mw 8.1 Iquique earthquake.
+Moreover, memory effect and antifluidization effect in granular materials are also observed, and these effects underlay the long-term slip events preceded some strong earthquakes, including 2011 Mw 9.1 Tohoku earthquake and 2014 Mw 8.1 Iquique earthquake.
 The observations indicate the key role of development of fluidity state on connecting slow earthquakes and to full-scale earthquakes.